TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 curl -H "x-tyk-authorization: {your-secret}" -s http://{your-tyk-host}:{port}/tyk/reload/group
 ```

-#### Update your OpenAPI Specification outside Tyk
+#### Update your OpenAPI definition

-Now let's assume you made some change in your OpenAPI Specification using some tool outside Tyk's domain.
-It could be for example adding a new path, changing description or any other change.
+Now let's assume you made some change in your OpenAPI definition (as mentioned above, from code or a tool, outside Tyk's domain).
+The change could be for  adding a new path, changing a description or anything that changes the definition.

-In this example we added a new endpoint, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme (The OpenAPI Specification is in the code snippet in the next section, just to avoid repetition)
+In this example we added a new endpoint, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme (The OpenAPI definition is in the code snippet in the next section, just to avoid repeatition)

-#### Update the Tyk API definition using just your updated OpenAPI Specification
+#### Update the Tyk API definition using just your updated OpenAPI definition

-Tyk allows you to update a Tyk OAS API definition by providing only your OpenAPI Specification using `PATH` request.
+Tyk allows you to update a Tyk OAS API definition by providing only your OpenAPI definition using `PATH` request.
-Tyk will update the OpenAPI Specification section in the Tyk OAS API dfintion.
+Tyk will update the OpenAPI definition section in the Tyk OAS API dfintion.

 | Property     | Description              |
 |--------------|--------------------------|